Cécile Corbel

-Cécile Corbel (born 28 March 1980, in Pont-Croix, Finistère, France) is a French and Breton singer, harpist, and composer.
+Cécile Corbel (born 28 March 1980) is a French and Breton singer, harpist, and composer.
 She has released five albums of original music and worked for Studio Ghibli as a composer for its 2010 film Arrietty.
 Corbel sings in several languages including French, Italian, Breton, and English and has done songs in Spanish, German, Japanese, Irish, and Turkish.

 Early life and education

 Cécile Corbel was born in Pont-Croix on 28 March 1980.
 As a child, she traveled all throughout Brittany with her parents, who had a traveling marionette show.
 She first learned to play guitar, and discovered the Celtic harp as a teenager during a concert by Greek harpist Elisa Vellia, who later became her teacher.
 At age 18, after obtaining a baccalauréat scientifique, she moved to Paris to study.
 She then entered the École du Louvre and earned a MAS in archaeology.
 She first performed in pubs and the streets of Paris, and gave her first official concert at the pub, Ti Jos, in 2002.